opera-project/opera-project.github.io/blocks.md

 ### The createAdminConfigurationForm(FormBuilderInterface $builder)

 Sometime, your block require configuration, that means it does not just use the request context but for example have to be filtered on one category.
-So to build your `getVariables` u need to get some user defined configuration.
+So to build your `getVariables` you need to get some user defined configuration.

 To do that, just configure the admin form with :